dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Guid values are now sotred as TEXT.
+Guid values are now stored as TEXT.

 **Why**